 Introduction to Mavericks of the Mind

 The term “paradigm shift” was coined by Thomas Kuhn in his book The Structure of Scientific Revolutions in 1961.
 It was an attempt to describe the changes that occur in the Belief Systems (BS for short) of scientists, concerning how they interpret their data, and how scientific models evolve.
 Paradigms are the glasses that one sees through which color how and what we see.
 When they shift, so does the world.
 Today it’s almost a cliché to speak about new paradigm shifts occurring.
 Paradigms are shifting kaleidoscopically these days.
-This makes sense in light
+This makes sense

 Continue reading the entire Mavericks article here –> Introduction – Mavericks of the Mind